 Investing is a crucial aspect of financial planning, and it requires careful consideration of several factors, including risk tolerance, financial goals, and investment options.
 Two popular investment options are Individual Retirement Accounts (IRAs) and Certificates of Deposit (CDs).
 These investments offer different advantages and disadvantages, and choosing the right one can significantly affect your investment portfolio.
-This article will compare IRA vs. CD and help you make an informed decision.
+This guide will compare IRA vs. CD and help you make an informed decision.

 - What Are IRA Certificates?